mqureshi12/PokeScript/README.md

 **Optional Nice-to-have Stories**

 * [X] User can filter Pokemon by type
-* [ ] The app periodically searches the Pokemon API in the background to find new Pokemon and add them to the internal database even while the app is not open
+* [X] The app periodically searches the Pokemon API in the background to find new Pokemon and add them to the internal database even while the app is not open
 * [ ] Different audio plays when navigating to certain fragments
 * [X] The app checks for needed device internet connectivity
 * [X] User can pull down to refresh the list of Pokemon gathered from the API
-* [ ] Sign up and log in can be done with a Google OR Facebook account
+* [ ] Sign up and log in can be done with a Facebook account
 * [X] Display a default placeholder graphic for each image during loading
 * [X] Apply the View Binding library to reduce view boilerplate
 * [X] Show progress bar loading icon when loading in key areas throughout the app